We’ll start with the first 10 here. Feel free to email any other questions to [email protected] and we’ll try to answer

 Q: How do you select the curated stories?
 Do you edit them?

-Our editor-in-chief and associate editor spend many, many hours scouring the dark corners of the web looking for celebrity skin relevant coverage of the alternative finance industry.
+Our editor-in-chief and managing editor spend many, many hours scouring the dark corners of the web looking for celebrity skin relevant coverage of the alternative finance industry.

 Google Alerts come flying into our inboxes faster than bankers leaving early on a Friday afternoon.

 Q: Will you be offering some kind of crowd-funding platform?